When someone loses a beloved pet, it’s important to reach out and let them know they’re not alone. Here’s some help for what to say.

 Want more resources for writing personal notes?

-I invite you to join our private Facebook group called “Revive the art of personal note writing!”
-We share ideas and inspiration for ways to spread love by snail mail.
+I invite you to join our private Facebook group called “The Art of the Heartspoken Note” We share ideas and inspiration for ways to spread love by snail mail.